mrlem/compose-4-gtk/README.md

 ![Welcome](https://raw.githubusercontent.com/compose4gtk/compose-4-gtk/main/docs/screenshots/welcome.png)

-Compose 4 GTK is a Kotlin library that brings Jetpack Compose-style declarative UI development to native Linux applications using GTK 4 and Libadwaita (Adw).
+**Compose 4 GTK** is a Kotlin library that brings the Jetpack Compose-style declarative UI development model to native Linux applications using GTK 4 and Libadwaita (Adw).
-This library enables developers to build modern, responsive desktop applications with Kotlin, leveraging the power of Compose and the native capabilities of GTK.
+With this library, developers can build modern, responsive desktop applications in Kotlin, combining the power of Compose with the native capabilities of GTK.

 Documentation is available on https://compose4gtk.github.io/compose-4-gtk.

-### Great for users
+### Benefits for Users

-Applications built with Compose 4 GTK fit perfectly in with the rest of other applications in Gnome.
+Applications built with Compose 4 GTK integrate seamlessly into GNOME, offering a look and feel consistent with other GTK applications.
-They match in look, feel, customizability, accessibility, etc.

-They also perform great, use modern APIs (e.g. Wayland) and benefits from all the optimizations implemented for native GTK apps.
+They are customizable, accessible, and performant—leveraging modern APIs like Wayland and the latest optimizations from the GTK ecosystem.

-### Great for developers
+### Benefits for Developers

-Writing synamic UIs with Compose 4 GTK is extremely simple, consistent, and predictable.
+Building dynamic UIs with **Compose 4 GTK** is simple, consistent, and predictable.
-UIs are written using declarative, stateless and side effect free functions, that take care of creating, updating, and destroying GTK widgets for you.
+You write UIs using declarative, stateless, and side-effect-free functions, letting the framework manage the creation, updating, and destruction of GTK widgets automatically.

-Jetpack Compose is the default and recommended UI framework for Android, and this library brings some of the same goodness to the Linux desktop.
+Jetpack Compose is the default and recommended UI framework for Android—and now, with **Compose 4 GTK**, you can bring that same declarative power to the Linux desktop.

 ## Getting started